ebensing/gh-benchmarks/README.md

   default this is `config/jobs.json`
 * **emailFile** - This is the JSON file which contains the email configuration information
+* **local_url** - This is the URL for the machine from the outside.
+The pull request webhook will be created using this URL.

 email.json
 --------------------